jbsolis/Bike-Share-Visualization/README.md

-# Bike Share Demand
+# Washington D.C.
+Hourly Bike Rental by Season

 ## Summary
-* The chart shows average hourly bike demand by rider type
+* The chart shows average hourly bike retnal by rider type
 * You can see which type of rider is most affected by season
 * Chart shows what time of day bike demand is highest amongst registered and casual riders